zegabr/magic/README.md

 -Code using x.cpp

--Compile x.cpp with `make` command or compile until first error with `make 1` command
+-Compile x.cpp with `make` command to compile until first error

+-(incomplete) Run ´make t´ to run with 3 different inputs that you must save at i1, i2 and i3 files